pawankumargali/startupDataAnalysis/README.md

 ## 1. About Project:
-Analysis and Visualization of data on startup companies and investments in a particular market and plotting Year on Year Founding and Funding trends.
+- Analysis of data on startup companies and investments in a particular market and and Visualization of Year on Year Founding and Funding trends using Pandas and Seaborn respectively.
-Data Source : Crunchbase data on startup companies and investments in AI in Fintech Market till Dec 2018
+- Data Source : Crunchbase data on startup companies and investments in AI in Fintech Market till Dec 2018

 ## 2. Raw Data and Output Preview